Until thought is linked with purpose there is no intelligent accomplishment.

 ~John Gardner, Morale

 The therapeutic assessment is focused on the client's initially reported presenting concern.
 According to Watzlawick, Weakland & Fisch (1975), in order to be solved, a problem, first of all, has to be a problem and the translation of a vaguely stated problem into concrete terms permits the crucial separation of problems from pseudo problems (p.
 111).
-Additionally, a therapeutic assessment generates experience-anchored process-grounded functional insights for the client - maximizing the outcome gains from the assessment phase.
+Additionally, a therapeutic assessment generates experience-anchored process-grounded functional insights (Mahoney, 1991) for the client - maximizing the outcome gains from the assessment phase.
 This approach assures clients connect to, and find value in, their respective lived experience (Satir, 1988).
 A focused assessment of the presenting concern is vital to the course of therapy, as we cannot know in which direction we need to grow, until we first know where we are (Chaleff, 2009, p.38).

 Goal Development Prompts Growth Opportunities